a-r-m-i-n/fluid_page_cache/Documentation/Concept/Index.rst

 Now, an after-save-hook will clear the cache of **only those pages, which are really affected**.
 It does not matter how the entity has been **reached into the view** (e.g. processors), it only matters that you've accessed it.

-It is important, that the StandardVariableProvider knows about the entity you want to cache.
+It is important, that the Fluid rendering context (variable container) knows about the entity you want to cache.
-When you use view helper which provide own data (like ``f:cObject``), fluid_page_cache is unable to detect them automatically.
+When you use view helpers, which provide own data (like ``f:cObject``), fluid_page_cache is unable to detect them automatically.

-For such cases a view helper and a utility class is provided, which allows you to set an page cache tag entry manually, respecting the fluid_page_cache configuration.
+For such cases a view helper and a utility class is provided, which allows you to set a page cache tag entry manually.

 The process